OpenTSDB/opentsdb.net/docs/source/api_http/serializers/json.rst

 JSON Serializer
 ===============

 The default OpenTSDB serializer parses and returns JSON formatted data.
-Below you'll find details about the serializer and request parameters that affect only the the JSON serializer.
+Below you'll find details about the serializer and request parameters that affect only the JSON serializer.
 If the serializer has extra parameters for a specific endpoint, they'll be listed below.

 Serializer Name
 ---------------